tomedegroot/study-material/linux+LPICLevel1Exam1/debianBasedPackageManagement.md

 #Summary & Overview aptitude

+(Remember apt is the advanced package tool. `apt-get` and `apt-cache` are used to interact with it. `aptitude` and `dselect` are just otherways of interacting with apt)

 High level interface for Debian based package manager.
 To open that, type `aptitude`

 Other possible commands: